Classical Ottoman architecture: Northern and central Anatolia

+Southeastern Anatolia

 Some regions on the borders of Syria and Mesopotamia resisted assimilation to the culture and architectural styles of the Ottoman capital and continued to be strongly influenced by local styles.
 Diyarbakir, Van, and Adana were important regional centers in the empire which retained or developed their own local styles.
 The Great Mosque of Adana, for example, was built under Ottoman rule between 1507 and 1541 but its features are all derived from Syrian and Mamluk traditions.
+In Bitlis, the Şerefiye Mosque (1528) is the most notable monument from the 16th century, but it is a continuation of older Anatolian Seljuk architecture rather than of contemporary Ottoman mosques.

 Diyarbakir, a regional capital, includes many Ottoman-style monuments, but the regional style is distinguished by the use of black basalt stone alternating with white stone.
 The most important monuments are the Fatih Pasha Mosque (mentioned above), the Hadim Ali Pasha Mosque (1534–1537), the Iskender Pasha Mosque (1551), and the Behram Pasha Mosque (1572).
 The Behram Pasha Mosque, likely designed by an architect sent from Istanbul, is notable as the only building in the region to be decorated with Iznik tiles imported from Istanbul.
 The mosque is fronted by a double portico of columns and its prayer hall is covered by a large single dome with four small corner semi-domes.
 Diyarbakir is also home to the Hasan Pasha Han (1573–1575), a finely-built caravanserai with regional decorative details such as muqarnas carvings above the windows.

 In Van, a few mosques were built in Ottoman style but exemplify the limits of the classical Istanbul style.
 The Hüsrev Pasha Mosque (1567) and the Kaya Çelebi Mosque (uncertain date but probably slightly before) are the most important examples of the period, although both have been damaged over time.
 Both mosques have a "minimalist" style, consisting simply of a square prayer hall covered by a large dome.
 The construction of the domes shows signs of Persian influence.
 The dome of the Kaya Çelebi Mosque has no drum.
 Both are constructed with alternating layers of black and white stone, similar to Diyarbakir buildings, and both have simple round minarets.
-In Bitlis, the Şerefiye Mosque (1528) is the most notable monument from the 16th century, but it is a continuation of older Seljuk architecture rather than of contemporary Ottoman mosques.